linusha/twitter-sentiment-2020-election/README.md

 This results in a single file containing all collected tweets with exact data duplicates removed.

 This file can now be used as input for the `clean_and_process_tweets.py` script.
 It will generate some of the features used in the later analysis, filter for non-english tweets and also output different versions of the original tweets.
 Please note, that we only used the so called *clean* tweets in the end.
-For this step, the `process_tweets` step of the provided Makefile can be used.
+For this step, the `process_tweets` target of the provided Makefile can be used.

 ### Sentiment Analysis Using SentiStrength